groberts31/homework102619/README.md

 Also made the pictures responsive

-In the portfolio.html columns and rows were added to keep the pics responsive to the page.
+In the portfolio.html, columns and rows were added to keep the pics responsive to the page.

 I also added more info in my content for index.html

+Media Queries were added to make the pages more responsive.

+***Let Me Know What You Think***